 5.90.
-Extreme low or high temperatures, and their potential duration are required to be taken into account in the design (see para.
+Extreme low or high temperatures, and their potential duration, are required to be taken into account in the design of the facility (see para.
 5.11 of SSR-1 [16]).
-For a nuclear fuel cycle R&D facility the aim should be to prevent effects such as the following:
+For a nuclear fuel cycle R&D facility, the aim should be to prevent effects such as the following: